Sociodemographic Prompting is Not Yet an Effective Approach for Simulating Subjective Judgments with LLMs: Conclusion

 \section{Conclusion}

-In this study, we examine the gender and racial bias of LLMs on two subjective NLP tasks: politeness and offensiveness.
-We find that LLMs' predictions are consistently closer to White and female people's perceptions and such a pattern is consistent across four popular LLMs including GPT4.
-We further explore whether incorporating identity tokens into the prompt helps mitigate this bias.
-Surprisingly, we find that adding identity tokens (e.g. Black and Man) consistently leads to a lower performance.
-And the drop in correlation when adding ``Black'' or ``Asian'' is significantly larger than that of adding ``White'' in the prompt.
+In this study, we study LLMs capability to account for demographic differences in subjective judgment tasks.
+We find that LLMs' predictions are closer to White people's perceptions for both tasks and across 9 models compared with Asian and Black people.
+We further explore whether incorporating demographic information into the prompt helps mitigate this bias.
+Surprisingly, we find that adding identity tokens (e.g. \texttt{Black} and \texttt{Man}) does not consistently help to improve the models' performance at predicting demographic-specific ratings.
+Our results suggest that LLMs may hold implicit biases on subjective NLP tasks and sociodemographic prompting is not an effective approach to address this bias yet.
+Researchers and practitioners should be careful when using LLM as judges on subjective tasks.